jmriesen/rust-RSM/README.md

   - A [node-types.json](./tree-sitter-M/src/node-types.json) file that describes the grammar's structure

 ## [lang-model](./lang-model/)
-This holds the Rust types wrappers for each of the nodes in the M grammar.
+This holds the Rust type wrappers for each of the nodes in the M grammar.
 The [models.rs](./lang-model/src/models.rs) file is generated from the [node-types.json](./tree-sitter-M/src/node-types.json) using a separate personal project.

 ## [ir](./ir/)
-IR stands for intermediate representation and this crate holds the abstract syntax tree definition that is output by the frontend and consumed by the backend.
+IR stands for intermediate representation, and this crate holds the abstract syntax tree definition that is output by the frontend and consumed by the backend.

 ## [frontend](./frontend/)
 The Frontend is responsible for taking in text input, invoking the tree-sitter-parser, and converting the result into IR.